 “The Letter” was originally conceived as part of a site-specific installation at the Historic House “El Zaguan” in Santa Fe, in 2008.
-In particular the living room, sparsely furnished was the source of inspiration of the animation used for the installation.
-Using collage and photo cutouts, I created a less than 2 min. animated loop that simulates an hand writing a love letter to somebody who previously lived in that space.
-Technically the animation has been created using paper cutouts, shot with a digital camera and composited in Adobe After Effects.
-A hidden projector on the ceiling did project a video loop of the animation onto a desk in the living room of “El Zaguan”.
+The living room, sparsely furnished, was the source of inspiration for the animation used in the installation.
+With collage and photo cutouts, I created a less than 2 min. animated loop that simulates an hand writing a love letter to somebody who previously lived in that space.
+The animation has been shot with a digital camera and composited in Adobe After Effects.
+A hidden projector on the ceiling projected a video loop of the animation onto a desk in the living room of “El Zaguan”.

-A portable lap desk of the Eighteen-century, originally used to keep paper, pen and ink becoming a support to write on while traveling, has been purchased, restored and adapted to contain a digital player.
-The installation conveys the concept of love for writing and for a writer.
+I restored and adapted to contain a digital player a portable lap desk of the Eighteen-century, originally used to keep paper, pen, and ink while becoming a support to write on during travels.
+The portable lap desk becomes a repository of love for writing and for a writer.
 A miniature reproduction of the original cutouts is stored in the “secret drawers” of the lap desk.

 Back to Top